Jarvis-013/Django_Chat_App/README.md

-# Chatbot Application
+# Chat Application

-A sophisticated chatbot application built with Django, utilizing the OpenAI API for intelligent conversational capabilities.
+A sophisticated chat application built with Django, utilizing the OpenAI API for intelligent conversational capabilities.
 This application offers real-time messaging, user authentication, and a seamless chat experience.

 ## Table of Contents